tarwn/lessthandot-hugo/blogs/content/posts/2010-07-12-change-data-capture-sql-server-08.md

 BOL best practice suggests putting the CDC tables (instances) into a designated filegroup.
 I can see this benefiting performance and not affecting the tables under the CDC monitoring.
 This does add a structure change to the database so plan this out as well.
 Move the filegroup to a designated disk when possible.
 IO is always an important consideration.
 If IO becomes a problem later on, it is one of the harder to fix performance issues.
 This is because it requires moving files while working on the disk, which entails downtime on the database.

-We will show the filegroup practice so let&#8217;s create a filegroup for our CDC instance.
+We will show the filegroup practice so let's create a filegroup for our CDC instance.

 **Create a filegroup**